 Managers should define the safe driving practices and expected behaviours of those who drive for business purposes.
 They should take the appropriate steps to understand who is following these policies and actively promote the desired behaviour.
-Reinforce your policy positively by recognizing employees who make safe, responsible decisions about their use of communications technology while driving.
+You can also reinforce your policy in a positive manner by thanking employees for making safe responsible decisions about their use of communications technology while driving.